 I believe it.
 It makes sense, especially after what I learned from Rapt: Attention and the Focused Life.

 My problem is with the doing part.
 We have to do the process part first, then get the progress.
 We have to output something to earn the outcome from it.

 For example, I’ve had this idea sitting in my phone notes for over a week now.
-I’ve been promising myself a Starbucks coffee for writing, and I still haven’t got myself up early enough to write about it.
-I, the guy who wrote the short, but sweet Don’t Wait post.
+I’ve promised myself a Starbucks coffee for writing, and I still haven’t got myself up early enough to write about it.
+I, the guy who wrote the short but sweet Don’t Wait post.
 How can I expect others to take my advice if I don’t?